-- Catechesis is a much richer process than intellectual formation.
-It seeks to be transformative in helping one grow in relationship with Jesus Christ and his Church through the implementation of the six tasks of catechesis outlined in the General Directory for Catechesis:
+Catechesis is a much richer process than intellectual formation.
+It seeks to help one grow in relationship with Jesus Christ and his Church through the implementation of the six tasks outlined in the General Directory for Catechesis:

 - Promotion of knowledge of the Faith

 - Promotion of liturgical worship and participation in the sacramental life of the Church